Maung Maung Lwin

-Maung Maung Lwin (မောင်မောင်လွင်; born 18 June 1995) is a Burmese professional footballer who plays as a winger for Thai League 1 club Lamphun Warriors and captains the Myanmar national team.
+Maung Maung Lwin (မောင်မောင်လွင်; born 18 June 1995) is a Burmese professional footballer who plays as a winger for Myanmar National League club Yangon United and captains the Myanmar national team.
 He also represented his country at the 2015 FIFA U-20 World Cup.

 In 2022, Maung won the Thai League 2 with Lamphun Warriors, making him the first Burmese footballer to win a trophy abroad.

 In 2025, Maung scored the only goal for ASEAN All-Stars against Manchester United in their 1–0 win.
 This makes him the first Burmese footballer in Myanmar football history to score a goal against an English team.

 Club career

 Maung started his professional football career with Hantharwady United in January 2014.

 Yangon United

 On 23 November 2017, Maung moved to the capital city to join Yangon United.
 He made his debut for the club in the 2018 season against his former club in a 2–1 win on 14 January 2018.
 In his first season, he won the league title and the 2018 MFF Charity Cup with the club.

 Maung make his AFC Cup debut on 26 February 2019 in a 3–1 lost to Singapore club Tampines Rovers.
 He would go on to scored the only goal in the match in a 1–0 away win against Vietnamese club Hà Nội on 2 April 2019.
 During the 2020 AFC Cup qualifying play-offs against Bruneian club Indera, Maung was instrumental in both tie as he scored a goal and recorded three assists in a 9–2 aggregate win which send his team to the 2020 AFC Cup.